 The AL5's high sensitivity also makes it a great choice for low- and medium-powered tube amps.

 The La Scala AL5 is designed and hand-built in Hope, Arkansas.
 It's available in several attractive book-matched wood veneer finishes, which provide a "mirror" image of each other.

 That's because each pair of La Scala AL5 is sourced from the same piece of timber, with the speakers precisely arranged to provide an aesthetically pleasing mirror image at the splice.

 Bi-amp or bi-wire for the best performance

-This tower comes equipped with two pairs of speaker inputs for bi-amping or bi-wiring.
-Since it doesn't include any speaker wire, consider reading our article on choosing and installing speaker wire to find the best option for your system.
+Each speaker comes equipped with two pairs of speaker inputs for bi-amping or bi-wiring.
+Since they don't include any speaker wire, consider reading our article on choosing and installing speaker wire to find the best option for your system.

 A reminder about size and weight

 The La Scala AL5 comes in two separate cabinets — one for the tweeter and midrange, and a separate enclosure for the bass driver.
 Premium materials make the fully assembled speaker quite heavy.
 Each La Scala AL5 weighs in at a whopping 201 pounds, so you may want to have a friend (or two) on-site to help you unbox and position them.

 - designed and hand-built in Hope, Arkansas

 - 1" polyimide-diaphragm compression driver tweeter with Tractrix horn